3/4 years full-time. Part-time available.

 Fees and finance

-Applicants are expected to hold GCSE English, Mathematics and Science related subject* at grade 4/C or above.
+Applicants are expected to hold A-level in a science related subject* at Grade C or above.

 *Suitable science related subjects include: Biology, Chemistry, Physics, Botany, Zoology, Psychology, Environmental Studies, Geology, Geography, Human Biology, Engineering and Electronics, Mathematics and Further Mathematics.